Skip to content

 final_result = await handler

-Here, the workflow will wait until the HumanResponseEvent is emitted.
+Here, the workflow waits until the HumanResponseEvent is emitted.
+You can subclass both events when the prompt or response needs more structure.

 from workflows import Context